Did the Simpsons Do It Again; Predicting George Floyd's Death and the BLM Protests? | Al Bawaba

 The Simpsons Predict Derek Chauvin Kneeling on George Floyd's Neck in 1990's Episode.https://t.co/A1hgaECCwP#JusticeforGeorgesFloyd #TheSimpsons pic.twitter.com/CsgULqIVbx— AldaRosa (@Aldarosa) June 1, 2020

-Twitter users shared the photos wondering how the show was able to predict the event that took place in the city of Minneapolis last week, when a police officer knelt on a middle-aged black man's neck costing him his life.
+Twitter users shared the photos wondering how the show was able to predict the event that took place in the city of Minneapolis last week, when a white police officer knelt on a middle-aged black man's neck costing him his life, in what perceived as a racially-charged crime.
 Thus prompting Black Lives Matter protests across the United States and several countries around the world.

 They predicted George Floyd’s death on the Simpsons...coincidence? pic.twitter.com/oOx4W9HhlJ— Heba A. 🇵🇸🇺🇸 (@heebz101) June 1, 2020